Dates: October 25th 2020

 Most of the race is off road with just a couple of stretches on tarmac.
 There are a couple of short steeper descents on grass.

 Trail shoes are recommended depending on your personal preference.
 Please do bring a lightweight waterproof running jacket in case of bad weather.
-This will remain advisory kit (meaning that you can choose whether to take it) unless we have severely bad and very wet weather.
+This will remain advisory kit (meaning that you can choose whether to take it) unless we have severely bad and very wet weather and we make it mandatory to carry/wear one.

 This is a run and not a walk with a bit of intermittent jogging!
 If you don’t think you can complete the route please be sensible and drop out at the halfway point and tell the marshals and the event centre that you have retired.
 You will be able to get a lift back to the event centre from the half way point.
 The last runner to complete the race is usually around the 2hrs 20minute mark.
 Please use this as your guide if you’re uncertain as to whether this race is for you.

 Venue & Location